Leon Lai: Music

 In 2002 he was selected to sing "Charged Up", the 2002 FIFA World Cup theme song for the Greater China region.
 In 2004, he became the first Hong Kong singer to represent the territory at the first Asia Song Festival held in South Korea.

+In 2004, Lai formed a new record label Amusic with Peter Lam.
+The first album produced by the company, Dawn, was released in September of that year.
+The album was released with minimum promotion as Lai went to Mainland China for a movie shoot on the day of the album's release.